summerspringwei/decompilation-cot/README.md

 python3 src/gemini_decompilation.py
 ```
 This is an example on how to load json and use Gemini to do the decompilation.
-**Note: This will consume around 10 miniutes to finish and consume aroun 1 pound money**
+**Note: This will consume around 10 miniutes to finish and consume around 1 pound money**

 2. Validate whether the prediction can pass the compilation and IO test.
 ```bash